newchuyalong/libgdx-learning/Particle-editor.md

 Effect settings saved with the particle editor are written to a text file, which can be loaded into a ParticleEffect instance in your game.
 The ParticleEffect can load images from a directory, or a SpriteSheet.
 Of course, a SpriteSheet is recommended and can easily be made with the SpriteSheetPacker.

 Most effects can be simplified to use just a few images.
 My most complex effects that use 4 or more emitters typically only need 15 or so total particles alive at once.
-My crappy Droid can render 250 32×32 blended particles at 46 fos, 500 particles at 36 fps, and 1000 particles at 26 fps (see ParticleEmitterTest in gdx-tests).
+My crappy Droid can render 250 32×32 blended particles at 46 fps, 500 particles at 36 fps, and 1000 particles at 26 fps (see ParticleEmitterTest in gdx-tests).
 However, the performance varies greatly with the particle image size.

 ## loading Particle Effects in your game ##